pakerfeldt/node-red-contrib-fermentation-controller/Automated_fermentation.md

 Our flow is going to look something like this:
 <img src="images/automation-flow.png" />
 * Ambient temperature should subscribe to the MQTT topic for your ambient temperature sensor.
 In my case, it's `shellyplus2pm-d12bfd79a188/status/temperature:101`.
-* Fermenter temperature should subscribet o the MQTT topic for your fermenter temperature sensor.
+* Fermenter temperature should subscribe o the MQTT topic for your fermenter temperature sensor.
 In my case, it's `shellyplus2pm-d12bfd79a188/status/temperature:100`.
 * `as t2` and `as t1` are both `Change` nodes that changes the topic of the message to `t2` and `t1` respectively to match what receiver expects.
 * Shelly Plus 2PM node needs to be connected to your 2PM device.
 Type in the IP address of your 2PM device in the node configuration.
 * `to cooler` and `to heater` are both `Change` nodes that sets the `msg.payload` using the following JSONata expression. `id` is either 0 or 1 depending on which output belongs to the cooler / heater.